MertBuyulu/Digital-Logic-Team-Project-FA-22/READ.md

 ##### Questions

-- Is the assignment call for the usage of unsigned or signed numbers?
+- Is the assignment call for the usage of unsigned or signed numbers (integer)?